 Government relations & regulatory issues.

 As a globally active company with a strong presence in Europe, Deutsche Telekom acts as a discussion partner for governments, parliaments, authorities and NGOs on all issues related to ICT and innovation.
 Headquartered in Germany, we receive special attention from German domestic institutions.
 We also have a representative office in Brussels, where we engage in dialog with the institutions of the European Union as well as with other associations and organizations.
-We also engage in active dialog with similar institutions in countries in which Deutsche Telekom is active, particularly in the European markets and in the United States.
+We engage in active dialog with similar institutions in countries in which Deutsche Telekom is active, particularly in the European markets and in the United States.

 - Increasing planning and legal security for investors before network expansion begins